 In our opinion, Afternoon Tea at Almondine in Aberdeen is far better suited to those with a sweet tooth.

-Unfortunately, they are unable to offer vegetarian, vegan, gluten, nut-free or dairy-free options for the Afternoon Teas due to the nature and ingredients of patisseries.
+Unfortunately, they are unable to offer vegetarian, vegan, gluten, nut-free or dairy-free options due to the nature and ingredients of patisseries.

 Almondine offer this with tea or coffee is £25 per person, although you can opt for wine or prosecco for an added cost.
 There is also the option to order and enjoy an Afternoon Tea at home for a slightly lesser cost if that’s something that interests you.